Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support within the project RM120172A2970290 which has received funding from Sapienza, University of Rome.
-They are also indebted to Fabrizio Rossi and Stefano Smriglio for their useful suggestions.
+They are also indebted to Fabrizio Rossi and Stefano Smriglio for their useful suggestions and to Griffin D. Kent for his precious help in proof reading this manuscript.
+Last but not least, they are grateful to two anonymous referees for the careful reading of the manuscript and the valuable comments that helped to improve the paper.